DriftingOtter/Project-Resonator/README.md

 *Remember I am still human so my design is not perfect, (far from it) but I hope it gives some what of an example of what a IEM build process kind of looks like).*

-## How to compress Autodesk Fusion 360 IEM Shell Files
+## How to de-compress Autodesk Fusion 360 IEM Shell Files

 Since the IEM Shell files are too big to upload to GitHub, I have added them to the dropbox link below, go to the site and download the folder/file(s) and de-compress them via the respective commands below w/ OpenCTM.